Burke family (Castlebar): Anti-LGBTQ activism

 The Burkes have collectively expressed anti-LGBTQ views, including in 2008 when members of the family protested outside of Dáil Éireann with placards quoting a translation of a verse from Leviticus 18 which states: "Thou shalt not lie with mankind as with womankind.
 It is an abomination".
+In 2014, members of the family attending NUIG distributed leaflets linking homosexuality to incest and paedophilia.
 Enoch Burke picketed outside St. James's Hospital about linkages between gay men and HIV/AIDS.
-In 2014, members of the family attending NUIG distributed leaflets linking homosexuality to incest and pedophilia.
 In 2017, 2018 and 2019, they protested against the annual gay pride parade in Castlebar.

 Opposition to same-sex marriage (2015)

 During the 2015 referendum on same-sex marriage, members of the family campaigned for a "no" vote, with Isaac and Enoch Burke becoming involved with the Mandate for Marriage campaign group.

 About a month before the referendum took place, Martina and Enoch Burke appeared on Joe Duffy's show Liveline, arguing that a mural depicting two men embracing should be painted over due to a lack of planning permission.
 The Burkes unsuccessfully tried to make the case that the mural was erected illegally and was explicitly political, as the artist, Joe Caslin, had confirmed on Twitter that he had hoped to convince people to vote in favour of legalising gay marriage.